Terms & Conditions | About Open Prepaid Funeral Plans

 4. Even if we delay in enforcing these Terms, we can still enforce them later.
 If a court finds part of these Terms illegal, the rest will continue unaffected in full force and effect.

-5. Should further work be required outside of these terms and conditions, a fresh terms and conditions will be issued, so that no misunderstanding can arise between us.
+5. Should further work be required outside of these Terms and Conditions, a fresh new Terms and Conditions will be issued, so that no misunderstanding can arise between us.

 8. Third party rights under the Contracts (Rights of Third Parties) Act 1999 are excluded, which means that no other person (except the Nominated Representative) shall have any rights to enforce any of these Terms.